 Well my meat and potatoes friends, I hereby admit the fault of my prejudice.
 It turns out that you’ve been onto something all along.

-A Simple Ground Beef Dinner Recipe
+An Easy Ground Beef Recipe

 Lean ground beef is a versatile protein.